outyprouty/skyBot/README.md

 Any implementation should store the following in a .env file colocated with runtime.
 - the Discord bot token as "discordToken"
 - the Tomorrow API Key as "tomorrowAPIKey"
+TODO: Roy can distill more of the random

 # tomorrow API
 Needed to get API token